 They are widely consumed and grown in Mexico, USA, Africa, and in India.

 In the consumer market, cayenne pepper is mostly available as powdered or in the form of chili flakes.
-Fresh cayenne peppers are rare to find in the regular grocery stores or in the farmer’s market.
+Fresh peppers are rare to find in the regular grocery stores or in the farmer’s market.

 Occasionally it may be available in the specialty stores during the harvest season-late summer through fall.
 Its pungency, perfect drying capability, and the warm heat makes this most desirable chili pepper for making spice mixes or hot sauces.